boyanfan/dream-engine/docs/ui/Color.md

 ## Macros

-To allow convenient usage of `Color` objects with APIs that require separate red, green, blue, and alpha parameters, the macro
+To allow convenient usage of color objects with APIs that require separate red, green, blue, and alpha parameters, the macro:

 - `COLOR_TO_ARGS(color)`

-Expands a Color object into its individual RGBA components as arguments.
+Expands a `Color` object into its individual RGBA components as arguments.

 **Example:**